Steelcap/NSL-CompMod/README.md

 * Lerk hitbox changes reverted, hitbox is now smaller
 * Lerk dive is slower
 * Lerk flapping when strafing or without celerity is weaker
-* Nerfed crush effectiveness on Lerk Spikes to 4.5% from 7%
 * Lerk spores moved to Biomass 7 from Biomass 4
 * Lerk spores damage per second increased to 20 from 15
 * Fade P-Res cost decreased to 35 from 37